secretstartups/handbook/business-technology/data-team/organization/data-science/index.html.md

 # Python vs SQL

-If you are familiar with structured Query Language (SQL), you may want to use clauses while doing your analysis in Python.
+If you are familiar with structured Query Language (SQL), you may want to use clauses while doing your analysis in Python (with library pandas).
 Below listed Python's equivalents of popular SQL commands.

+Please note that below is not the only way to achieve your expected outcomes - there are many ways in Python to achieve the same result.

 ## SELECT * FROM